 Despite its name, Triptych is of secular, utilitarian nature: its unsentimental, at times mechanical drawing makes for a stubbornly robust and economic design.
 Bare any bourgeois flamboyance it is suited for confident and hard-working typography.
 Where other typefaces are promoted as workhorses, this one is a mule.

-For text samples, character set and OpenType feature overviews consult the PDF-Specimen.
+For text samples, character set and OpenType feature overviews consult the Specimen Sheet (.pdf).

-By downloading the Test Fonts you agree and promise to comply to the terms stated in the Test Font License Agreement.
+By purchasing Fonts from The Pyte Foundry you agree and promise to comply to the terms stated in the End User License Agreement.